basilesimon/bsfr/content/weeknotes/weeknotes-42.md

 ---
 date: "2021-07-16T00:00:00Z"
-published: false
+draft: true
-title: 'Short week shot note - weeknotes #42'
+title: "Short week shot note - weeknotes #42"
 ---

 Once again, hello from France, though from quite a bit more South than previously.
 It's been pouring for the last three weeks in Lyon, so we drove down to _la Drôme provençale_: the bit in between Lyon and the Riviera/Marseille, a lovely and quiet piece of nature.

 ---

 Coaching session on Thursday.
 We moved from "North Star" metrics we set last time to road-mapping.

 The end of the grant period is nigh, and having an external point of view on the schedule and the MVP bucket list.